-HANDICRAFT MERIT BADGES Merit Badge Skill Rating Pre-requisites and General Information Basketry First Class Scouts will need to purchase a Basketry Kit at the Trading Post at an estimated cost of \$16.00 + tax.
-Inventing Star Requirements 2 & 8.
-Bring your notes to camp.
+HANDICRAFT MERIT BADGES Merit Badge Skill Rating Pre-requisites and General Information Art Tenderfoot Requirements 6 & 7.
+Bring your notes to camp to discuss with your counselor.
+Basketry First Class Scouts will need to purchase a Basketry Kit at the Trading Post at an estimated cost of \$16.00 + tax.
+Indian Lore Second Class Requirements 2 & 5.
+Scouts will need to purchase an Indian Lore Kit at the Trading Post at an estimated cost of \$19.00 + tax.
 Leatherwork Tenderfoot Scouts will need to purchase a Leatherworking Kit from the Trading Post.
-Kits are available at an estimated cost of \$16.00 + tax for complete kit. and the second s Painting First Class No prerequisites.
-Photography Second Class Bring a copy or photo of your card to camp for requirement 1a.
+Kits are available at an estimated cost of \$16.00 + tax for complete kit.

+Model Design & Building Star Requirement 6.
+Bring you list to camp to discuss with your counselor.
+Photography Second Class Requirement 1b.
 Bring a digital camera or phone camera and interconnection cable to camp.
-Pottery First Class Requirement 7.
+Pulp & Paper First Class Requirement 7e.
+Sculpture First Class Requirement 2c.

-Public Speaking First Class No prerequisites.
 Woodcarving Tenderfoot Scouts should have earned the Totin' Chip.
-Wood carving supplies will need to be purchased from the Trading Post at an estimated cost of \$5.00.
+Wood carving supplies will need to be purchased from the Trading Post at an estimated cost of \$15.00 + tax.